Wedding Forums @BridalTweet

 Rule #6: Don’t send just one large image in your email.
 Spam filters can’t read images and won’t trust your email.

 Rule #7: Do use a spam checker.
-Many of the popular email service providers have this feature embedded in their tool.
+I personally use and highly recommend Constant Contact's spam checker.
+(If you'd like to try out Constant Contact, here's a link to their FREE 60-Day Trial).
 Before you send out your email, the spam checker can scan your email for things that the spam filters will look for.

 These simple rules can save you both time and money.
 More importantly, they will maximize the value of the bride list that you worked so hard to accumulate.
 Are there other best practices that you have learned in order to avoid the bride’s spam filter?